 Keeping the smaller muscles in our legs in shape is also important.
 We can strengthen the smaller muscles near the ankles and knees by doing balance work.
 These muscles keep us from feeling wobbly as well as much it much more difficult to break a bone should we fall.
 These smaller muscles also help us to stay mobile, so we can walk, run, dance, and swim with ease.
 Examples of balance exercises include standing on one leg, walking heel to toe, and practicing exercises that increase both balance and flexibility like yoga and tai chi.

-Believe it or not, having strong upper body muscles can reduce the risk of falls as well!
+Believe it or not, having strong upper body muscles can prevent falls as well!
 The shoulders, upper back, and arms can help us stand up, grip rails and keep us balanced.
 In addition to this, strong arm muscles will help us catch ourselves should we fall.
 Strong muscles also protect our bones, so we are much less likely to break our arm or wrist if we stumble.
 For better balance and stability, focus on strengthening the upper back, shoulders, and triceps.
 You can do these with exercises such as standing rows, shoulder presses, and tricep kickbacks.
 Planks are also great for strengthening the upper body as well!
 No one wants to stop doing things they love for fear of falling.
 Having strong muscles is key to preventing falls and helping us get back up should we fall.
 Focus on strengthening the core, lower body, and upper body through balancing exercises as well as traditional strength training.
 If you can take tai chi or yoga classes, then add to them to a weekly routine.
 These gentle exercises can help us feel better and become stronger with regular practice.
 If we can stay consistent with our strength training, we will be able to protect ourselves from falls and enjoy doing the things we love without fear!

 If you liked this article, we invite you to check out Balance and Movement Improvement classes with Laura Burkhardt in Wysefit app.
 We also offer classes for lower and upper body strength and core stability.
 Join us and start moving with confidence and ease!